Pupil Behaviour and Discipline Policy

 The headteacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded.

 The Behaviour and Discipline Committee meet according to the requirements and recommendations of the ‘The Guidance for Members of Behaviour and Discipline Committees and Pupil Discipline Committees’.

 Types of Committee Meeting;

-The head teacher monitors the effectiveness of this policy on a regular basis.
-She also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.
+The headteacher monitors the effectiveness of this policy on a regular basis.
+They also report to the governing body on the effectiveness of the policy and, if necessary, make recommendations for further improvements.